d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 - **--commit**

 Use this flag when you are ready to commit all the changes for the current selection.
-Including the **--commit** flag will log you out of the server after the command is run.
 Some changes made in this way will be updated instantly, while others will be reflected the next time the server is started.

 - **--biospassword=BIOSPASSWORD**